 The shaded area is the region that if the test statistic falls in, it's considered rejected.
 (There's no scale for this diagram)

-Suppose u have 3 machines in a workshop, producing the same part.
-You are concerned with the process consistency and wanna know whether or not the machines produce the part with the same specification.
+Suppose you have 3 machines in a workshop, producing the same part.
+You are concerned with the process consistency and want to know whether or not the machines produce the part with the same specification.
 As this is a mass-production, it's definitely not economic to check every single piece and also it's very time-consuming.
-The other thing is u r not sure if your process fits normal distribution and may think it's a non-normal one.
+The other thing is you are not sure if your process fits normal distribution and may think it's a non-normal one.
 Therefore what u do is u take small samples from each machine and formulate null and alternative hypothesis.
 Here r the samples from each machine and hypothesis:

 the next step is to code the samples and rank them as follows: